angular/components/guides/v15-mdc-migration.md

 * The `invert` and `vertical` properties have been removed

 * The slider API has also changed such that there is a new component: `MatSliderThumb`.
-  The MatSliderThumb is the new interface for the following properties:
+  The MatSliderThumb is the new interface for the following:
-  The following

 * To accommodate range sliders, the implementation has changed from the `<mat-slider>` element being the form control to the `<mat-slider>` element containing 1-2 `<input>` elements (the slider